lideming/btrdb/docs/dev_binval.md

 # `binval` format

-Yet another BSON to encode JavaScript values into binary.
+binval (binary value) is yet another BSON-like format to encode JavaScript values into binary.

+It's more space-efficient than BSON.
+It saves the space by encoding the length into the "type" byte in many cases.

+See [binval.ts](../src/binval.ts) for the implementation.

 ## Value